imytk/ALIFE_Public_Expo/Zone 6 - Fundamentals 3 - Complexity From Simplicity/placards/zone_6_complexity_from_simplicity.md

 # Local Rules, Global Patterns

-This principle isn't just for abstract simulations; it’s currently at play all around us, influencing everything from the traffic on our roads to the trends in our social circles.
+The principle of complexity from simplicity isn't just for abstract simulations; it’s currently at play all around us, influencing everything from the traffic on our roads to the trends in our social circles.

 Consider traffic congestion: no single driver intends to create (or believes that they are the cause of) a traffic jam.
 Yet, when many individual drivers follow simple rules like "maintain a safe distance" and "slow down if the car in front slows," these local interactions can emerge into a global traffic wave or even a complete standstill.
 The traffic jam is a property of the collective, not a single driver.